We compiled a list of statistics surrounding bed bugs to demonstrate how widespread these pests have become in recent years.

 Studies have shown that 1 in every 5 households report bed bug infestations every year.

-While bed bugs can live in the wild, their survival hinges on infiltrating a house, apartment or other building and establishing a colony.
-They prefer to make their nests in remote places, like the insides of furniture or in cracks in the walls.
+While bed bugs can live in the wild, their survival hinges on infiltrating a house, apartment, or other residence and establishing a colony.
+They prefer to make their nests in remote places, like the insides of furniture or cracks in the walls.

-Bed bugs aren’t picky about the state of a home.
-While they can thrive in less-than-sanitary environments, houses and apartments that are relatively clean also suit their needs.
+Bed bugs aren’t picky about the state of their environment.
+While they can thrive in less-than-sanitary areas, houses and apartments that are relatively clean also suit their needs.

 This is why highly-rated hotels occasionally have reports of bed bug infestations as well.

-As long as bed bugs have regular access to food and hiding places, they’re able to adapt to their surroundings in no time at all.
+As long as bed bugs have regular access to food and hiding, they’re able to adapt to their surroundings in no time at all.

 Bed bugs can be found in all 50 states.
 They are more commonly found in warmer regions of the US, where the temperatures are more consistent.